akashdhingra/Age_and_Gender_Detection/README.md

 FinalModelFDCNN.pkl - Convolutional Neural Network model saved after training.

-Report part 1 - Report file consisting details and statistics of the project.

 Steps to run the notebook:

 Skip the first cell that has the code to load the existing model, if running for the first time.